jareddarkweb/IPhish/README.md

 Usage

-Running the iCloud Login Page Locally
-Open index.html in a web browser to launch the iCloud login page.

-Optionally, you can set up a local server to host the page.
-For example, using Python's built-in HTTP server:

 ```
 python -m http.server 8000
 ```

 Then, navigate to http://localhost:8000 in your browser.

 Exposing the Server Over WAN Using Flask and ngrok